Mick Jagger

 Brian Jones, Keith Richards, and Mick Jagger

 Mick Jagger brilliantly embodied the "bad boy" image.
-Rugged and energetic, with an unusual and compelling appearance and a bold stage presence, he soon became the dream of thousands of fans who went wild at his appearance.
+Rugged and energetic, with his striking looks and commanding stage presence, he quickly became the obsession of thousands of fans who went absolutely wild whenever he appeared.

 Mick Jagger as a young man